Just say: Yes!

 Taking on a Challenge

-is about transcending and this too needs a stimulus or focus around which willingness is developed.
-In practice, this might be an idea that springs into your head, an event, an obstacle, a situation in which you find yourself, a proposal from another, or something else.
+is about transcending and this too needs a stimulus or focus around which it gets developed.
+In practice, this might be an idea that springs into your head, an event, an obstacle, a relationship, a situation in which you find yourself, a proposal from another, or something else.

-I propose to label the focus as a challenge.
-The generation of positivity by facing challenges (RsHG7), as shown at right, aligns with the positivity that is inherent in the Willingness Domain.
+I propose to label the focus as a «challenge».
+The generation of positivity by facing challenges (RsHG7), as shown at right, aligns with the inherent positivity of the Willingness Domain.

-Willingness becomes a field of functioning when the self-interested self-preservative reflex is to say "No" because of the difficulty, unpleasantness or danger in the challenge.
-Each willingness element has been partly identified in terms of this avoidance.
+Willingness becomes a field of functioning when the self-interested self-preservative reflex is to say "No"—possibly very sensibly given the difficulty, unpleasantness or danger in the challenge.
+Each willingness element has been partly identified in terms of this avoidance—the italicized part of the function specification.

-Overcoming egotistic tendencies and saying "Yes" is therefore to potentially take on a challenge.
-The question for you will be how your willingness develops as you engage with that focus.
+Overcoming egotistic tendencies and saying "Yes" therefore creates a focus on the challenge.
+The question then arises of how your willingness develops as you engage with that challenge.

-While academics may overlook willingness, the rest of us do not.
-You can get yourself oriented to the sense of challenge by keeping a few examples in mind as the investigation proceeds.
+You can get yourself oriented to the sense of challenge by keeping a few examples in mind as the investigation of willingness proceeds.

 Examples